desai-k/recipe-rating-analysis/README.md

 ### Summary
 After cleaning, the dataset contains structured numerical features and a reliable average rating for each recipe.
 These steps ensure that the dataset accurately reflects both the nutritional properties of recipes and user-generated ratings, making it suitable for exploratory data analysis and modeling.

+### Univariate Analysis
+#### Plot 1: Distribution of Ratings
+<iframe
+  src="assets/plot1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The histogram shows the distribution of average recipe ratings, with the percentage of recipes on the y-axis and rating values on the x-axis.
+The distribution is heavily skewed toward higher ratings, with a large concentration of recipes clustered between 4.5 and 5.0.
+In particular, ratings near 5.0 make up the largest share, indicating that most recipes receive very positive feedback.

+Lower ratings (below 3.5) are relatively rare, appearing only as small percentages across a few bins.
+There are also very few extremely low ratings (around 1–2), suggesting that poorly rated recipes are uncommon in the dataset.

+Overall, this pattern indicates a strong positive bias in ratings, where most recipes are rated highly.
+This could reflect genuinely good recipe quality, user rating tendencies (e.g., people are more likely to rate recipes they like), or platform bias toward higher scores.

+#### Plot 2: Distribution of Sugar Content
+<iframe
+  src="assets/plot2.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The distribution of sugar ratings is right-skewed, with most recipes concentrated at lower values and a smaller number extending into much higher ranges.

+This suggests that higher sugar ratings are less common but may still represent a distinct subset of recipes that could influence overall trends or user preferences.

+### Bivariate Analysis
+#### Plot 3: Sugar vs Rating
+<iframe
+  src="assets/plot3.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The boxplot illustrates how average recipe ratings are distributed across different sugar levels.
+Median ratings are fairly consistent across all categories, generally clustering between 4.5 and 5.0.
+While higher sugar groups show a slightly tighter concentration of high ratings, there is substantial overlap in the interquartile ranges across all bins.
+Lower-rated outliers are present in every category, indicating variability regardless of sugar content.
+Overall, this suggests that sugar level alone does not strongly differentiate recipe ratings, and other factors likely play a more significant role in determining user satisfaction.

+#### Plot 4: Preparation Time vs Rating
+<iframe
+  src="assets/plot4.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The scatter plot illustrates the relationship between sugar content and average recipe rating.
+The points are widely dispersed across the chart, and although there is a slight upward tendency, it is very minimal.
+This suggests a **weak positive relationship**, meaning recipes with more sugar might receive slightly higher ratings on average.
+However, because the points are not tightly clustered around a clear line, the association is **not strong or consistent**, indicating that sugar content is not a major factor influencing recipe ratings.

+### Aggregation Table
+             mean  count
+sugar_bin
+Low          4.63  19827
+Medium-Low   4.63  18269
+Medium-High  4.62  18705
+High         4.63  18646

+The average ratings across sugar content categories are nearly identical.
+This suggests that sugar content does not strongly influence how users rate recipes.

 ## Assessment of Missingness
+### Missing Not at Random (MNAR) Analysis

+The `description` column is likely **Missing Not at Random (MNAR)**.
+The presence of a description appears to depend on unobserved factors related to the recipe or the contributor, rather than solely on variables available in the dataset.

+Recipe descriptions are typically written manually, so whether a description is included may depend on factors such as the effort a contributor is willing to invest, their perception of the recipe’s importance, or how detailed they want their submission to be.
+For example, more complex or unique recipes may be more likely to include descriptions, while simpler recipes may not.

+Because these influencing factors are not directly observed in the dataset, the missingness of `description` depends on unobserved variables, which is characteristic of **MNAR**.

+Additional data—such as contributor activity levels, submission history, or engagement metrics—could help explain this missingness.
+If such variables account for the missingness, the mechanism could instead be considered Missing At Random (MAR).

+---

+### Missingness Dependency

+The dependency of `description` missingness on other variables was evaluated using permutation tests.

+#### Dependency on Number of Steps (`n_steps`)

+- **Null Hypothesis (H₀):** Missingness of `description` does not depend on `n_steps`
+- **Alternative Hypothesis (H₁):** Missingness of `description` does depend on `n_steps`
+- **Test Statistic:** Difference in mean `n_steps` between recipes with and without descriptions

+The resulting p-value is approximately **0.041**, which is below the 0.05 significance level.
+Therefore, the null hypothesis is rejected.

+This indicates that the missingness of `description` **depends on `n_steps`**.
+Recipes with missing descriptions have a different average number of steps compared to those with descriptions, suggesting that recipe complexity is associated with whether a description is provided.

+<iframe src="assets/plot5.html" width="100%" height="400" frameborder="0"></iframe>

+---

+#### Independence from Calories (`calories`)

+- **Null Hypothesis (H₀):** Missingness of `description` does not depend on `calories`
+- **Alternative Hypothesis (H₁):** Missingness of `description` does depend on `calories`
+- **Test Statistic:** Difference in mean calories between recipes with and without descriptions

+The resulting p-value is approximately **0.143**, which is greater than 0.05.
+Therefore, the null hypothesis is not rejected.

+This suggests that the missingness of `description` **does not depend on `calories`**, indicating independence with respect to this variable.

+<iframe src="assets/plot6.html" width="100%" height="400" frameborder="0"></iframe>

+---

+### Summary

+The missingness of the `description` column exhibits mixed behavior:

+- It **depends on `n_steps`**, indicating a relationship with an observed variable
+- It **does not depend on `calories`**
+- It remains plausibly **MNAR overall**, as unobserved factors likely influence whether descriptions are included

+This suggests that while some aspects of missingness may be explained by observed variables, unobserved factors still play an important role.

 ## Hypothesis Testing
+### Hypotheses

+- **Null Hypothesis (H₀):** There is no association between sugar content and average recipe rating.
+Any observed relationship is due to random chance.
+- **Alternative Hypothesis (H₁):** Recipes with higher sugar content tend to receive higher ratings (positive association).

+---

+### Test Statistic

+The test statistic used is the **difference in mean average ratings** between recipes with **high sugar content** and those with **low sugar content** (High − Low).

+---

+### Significance Level

+A significance level of **α = 0.05** is used.

+---

+### Method

+A permutation test is conducted by randomly shuffling the `sugar_bin` labels across recipes many times (10,000 iterations) and recalculating the difference in mean ratings for each shuffle.
+This generates a null distribution of the test statistic under the assumption that there is no relationship between sugar content and ratings.

+---

+### Results

+The observed difference in mean ratings between high-sugar and low-sugar recipes is approximately **−0.0021**, indicating that high-sugar recipes received slightly lower ratings on average.

+The permutation test produces a p-value of approximately **0.6255**, which is substantially greater than the significance level of 0.05.

+Therefore, the null hypothesis is **not rejected**.

+---

+### Visualization

+<iframe src="assets/plot5.html" width="100%" height="400" frameborder="0"></iframe>

+---

+### Conclusion

+There is no statistically significant evidence of a relationship between sugar content and average recipe rating.

+Although sugar is often associated with taste preference, this analysis does not support the claim that recipes with higher sugar content receive higher ratings.
+The small observed difference is likely due to random variation rather than a true underlying effect.

+This suggests that other factors—such as preparation method, ingredients, or cuisine type—may play a more important role in determining recipe ratings.

 ## Framing a Prediction Problem